NafisAnsari786/PortfolioProjects/User Engagement Analysis/Readme.md

 # **User Engagement Analysis**

 ## Project Overview
-This project focuses on analyzing user engagement using data-driven methods.
+This project focuses on analyzing the Yelp dataset for user engagement using data-driven methods.
 The goal is to extract actionable insights, visualize trends, and interpret the factors driving user behavior.
-The analysis utilizes Python and popular libraries such as Pandas, Matplotlib, and Seaborn.
+The analysis utilizes Python and popular libraries such as SQLlite, Pandas, Matplotlib, and Seaborn.

 ## Key Steps in Analysis
 1. **Data Exploration**: